-The next room in the world is the Great Crevasse, and amalgam of land and Gummi bocks, as well as some strange webbing.
+The next room in the world is the Great Crevasse, and amalgam of land and Gummi blocks, as well as some strange webbing.
 It’s easy to bypass this entire room, the exit being a bright hole in the base of the Crevasse with no obstacles between you and it, but explorers will find a good number of usable Gummis in the Vanilla release.
 This makes a lot of sense for the room, but the Final Mix devs realized many players had the Dalmatian gift of a complete gummi set at this point in the game, and couldn’t even open these chests!
-As a result, they changed most of the boxes into other useful prizes.
+As a result, the devs changed most of the boxes into other useful prizes.
 They went so far as to give Donald a new Staff here, the Meteor Strike.
 You’ll have to fight Heartless to find some of the prizes, and they’re set fights that I never even knew existed until I played 1.5, because it was obvious all the chests were gummis and I had no interest in opening them!
 There’s a game design lesson for you: the value of a shitty prize is so low that it can become a cost on the game around it.

 Beyond the Crevasse is the World Terminus.
-The Terminus is a series of platforms over the abyss, with pillars of bright smoke coming from holes in the floor, along with teleporters on each end of the platform that move you along the terminus.
+The Terminus is a series of platforms over the abyss, with pillars of bright smoke coming from holes in the floor, along with teleporters on each end of the platform that move you along the Terminus.
 I believe this segment is intended to mirror the Stations of Awakening from the tutorial, with Sora progressing from his young inexperienced self to his newly grown self, as you’ll see.
 Should you enter the smoky pits, you find yourself in strange, somewhat ghostly and empty sections of previous worlds.
 I presume this is meant to represent the worlds’ physical connections to the End of the World, maybe even the connections the Heartless have been using to move about.
 There is one section from each world from Traverse Town to Neverland, every step of Sora’s journey, and you fight the Heartless of each world in exchange for a few last-minute prizes.
-In the original version, these prizes are second copies of the accessories you got on each respective world for defeating bosses or midbosses.
+In Vanilla, these prizes are second copies of the accessories you got on each respective world for defeating bosses or midbosses.
 Final Mix recognized that those accessories were generally underwhelming at this point of the game, and replaced them with synth Gem items from each respective world, which was… actually more underwhelming, so thanks for nothing!
 Although the Neverland reward has been changed to a new Mighty Shield for Goofy.

 (Because Atlantica had no accessory prize from a boss or midboss in the first place, the Vanilla Terminus gave an AP Up instead of an accessory.
 In a strange adherence to the original design, Atlantica still gives an AP Up in Final Mix, while Olympus Coliseum gets Atlantica’s synth stone, since Olympus Coliseum had none of its own!)